openapi-contrib/openapi-schema-to-json-schema/README.md

 * deletes `nullable` and adds `"null"` to `type` array if `nullable` is `true`
 * supports deep structures with nested `allOf`s etc.
 * removes [OpenAPI specific properties](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#fixed-fields-20) such as `discriminator`, `deprecated` etc.
+* optionally supports `patternProperties` with `x-patternProperties` in the Schema Object

 **NOTE**: `$ref`s are not dereferenced.
 Use a dereferences such as [json-schema-ref-parser](https://www.npmjs.com/package/json-schema-ref-parser) prior to using this package.